grrlgeek/sql-docs/azure-sql/database/dns-alias-powershell-create.md

 This article provides a PowerShell script that demonstrates how you can manage a DNS alias for the [SQL server](logical-servers.md) hosting your Azure SQL Database.

 > [!IMPORTANT]
 > The PowerShell Azure Resource Manager (AzureRM) module was deprecated on February 29, 2024.
 All future development should use the Az.Sql module.
 Users are advised to migrate from AzureRM to the Az PowerShell module to ensure continued support and updates.
 The AzureRM module is no longer maintained or supported.
-The arguments for the commands in the Az PowerShell module and in the AzureRm modules are substantially identical.
+The arguments for the commands in the Az PowerShell module and in the AzureRM modules are substantially identical.
 >
 > To learn more about the Az module and AzureRM compatibility, see [Introducing the Azure PowerShell Az module](/powershell/azure/new-azureps-module-az).
 For installation instructions, see [Install Azure PowerShell](/powershell/azure/install-az-ps) or [Install Azure CLI](/cli/azure/install-azure-cli).